adrin-mukherjee/DelayedEventProcessor/README.md

 # DelayedEventProcessor
+Sample Lambda function that can be used to schedule API requests at a specified time in the future.
-Sample Lambda function that can act as API backend for a API Gateway Lambda proxy integration and expects the event to have the following format:
+The function can act as API backend for an API Gateway Lambda proxy integration and expects the event to have the following ISO 8601 format:

 ```
 {
     ...